TylerTemp/SaintsField/README.md

 > [!IMPORTANT]
 > Enable `SaintsEditor` before using

-Show a non-field property.
+Show a non-serialized target, be a field, property or a method.

-For UI Toolkit: this attribute allow you to edit the corresponing field like odin do.
+For UI Toolkit: this attribute allow you to edit the corresponding field like odin do.
 Limitation:

-1. UI Toolkit only
+1. Only UI Toolkit support the editing feature
 2. Does not use custom drawer even the type has one (Same as Odin)

 ```csharp